 But then this doesn’t mean that there are lesser coke, meth, and opiates sold on the streets.
 In fact, in a report shared by the National Institute on Drug Abuse (NIDA) and other agencies, it was shown that addiction is still on a steady rise.

-Fort Collins drug rehab and alcohol rehab Fort Collins, availability, hospital visits, and treatment admission numbers increased dramatically.
+Fort Collins drug rehab and alcohol rehab Fort Collins, hospital visits, and treatment admission numbers increased dramatically.
+Rehab centers in Colorado Springs and Broomfield rehabs also saw more clients than ever.
 In the National Survey for Drug Use and Health (NSDUH) report, it was shown that the trends in substance abuse in Colorado that affected Fort Collins directly are as follows:

 - The leading reason for admission in rehab centers Fort Collins is alcohol abuse.